substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/basic-setup.md

 - Required [attribute macros][macros-kb] (i.e. configuration traits, storage items and function calls).

 :::note
-We'll be updating additional dependencies as we progress through the next parts of this tutorial.
+We'll be updating additional dependencies as we progress through the coming parts of this tutorial.
 :::

-Here's the most bare-bones version of the Kitties pallet we will be building in this tutorial.
-It contains the starting point for adding code for the next sections of this tutorial, with comments marked with "TODO" to indicate code we will be writing later, and
-"ACTION" to indicate code that will be written in the current part of the tutorial.
+Here is the most bare-bones version of the Kitties pallet we will be building in this tutorial.
+It contains the starting point for adding code for coming sections of this tutorial, with comments marked with **TODO** to indicate code we will be writing later, and **ACTION** to indicate code that will be written in the current part of the tutorial.

 Paste the following code in `/pallets/mykitties/src/lib.rs`: